-If vote buying is risky (Szwarcberg 2013, p.
-43), expensive (Zarazaga 2014, p.
+If vote buying is risky (Szwarcberg, 2013, p.
+43), expensive (Zarazaga, 2014, p.
 35), and uncertain (Rueda 2017, p.
-164), How do clientelist political parties allocate scarce resources efficiently?
+164), how do clientelist political parties allocate scarce resources efficiently?
 In this paper, we address two related but more specific questions about strategic vote buying related to the role of political contestation and sunk costs.
-First, How risk-tolerant are parties when facing contested elections?
-Second, Do clientelist political parties consider “yesterday’s” spending levels when buying votes “today”?
+First, how risk-tolerant are parties when facing contested elections?
+Second, do clientelist political parties consider "yesterday’s” spending levels when buying votes “today”?
 These are important questions, as they directly speak about a party’s decision-making process when faced with risk.
 Unfortunately, we find that some of the literature provides conflicting answers to these questions.
-This paper posits that a number of these gaps originate in a misunderstanding about a party’s decision-making processes under risk.
+This paper posits that a number of these gaps originate in a misunderstanding of a party’s decision-making processes under risk.

 Traditional theories of clientelism assert that vote buying is more likely when parties are losing elections, while ignoring prior spending levels on vote buying.
 We consider this framework is limited in a number of ways.
-First, it assumes that losses and gains affect a party’s decision-making process in a comparable way—i.e., winning elections feels just as good as losing one hurts.
-Second, it assumes that the decision-making process of clientelist political parties focuses only on absolute levels of utility while overlooking changes in outcomes with respect to a reference point—i.e., it does not matter whether clientelist parties have had successes or failures in the past (Kahneman, Knetsch, and Thaler 1986; Schumacher et al. 2015).
-In this paper we contest these assumptions.
+First, it assumes that losses and gains affect a party’s decision-making process in comparable ways—i.e., winning an election feels just as good as losing one hurts.
+Second, it assumes that the decision-making process of clientelist political parties focuses only on absolute levels of utility while overlooking changes in outcomes with respect to a reference point—i.e., it does not matter whether clientelist parties have had successes or failures in the past (Kahneman, Knetsch, & Thaler, 1986; Schumacher et al., 2015).
+In this paper, we contest these assumptions.

-By introducing prospect theory (Kahneman and Tversky 1979) in the study of clientelism, our argument is twofold.
-First, clientelist political parties buy more votes when they are winning the election.
-When parties are in the domain of gains (e.g. in favorable electoral contexts), they tend to over-secure the electoral support they already have.
-Analytically, the argument proposes a shift from gains to a one focused on losses: while parties like having a larger supporter base, losing voters hurts more than winning voters pleases, putting heavy pressures to invest in vote buying, specially in favorable electoral contexts.
+By introducing prospect theory (Kahneman & Tversky, 1979) into the study of clientelism, our argument is twofold.
+First, clientelist political parties buy more votes when they are winning an election.
+When parties are in the domain of gains (e.g., in favorable electoral contexts), they tend to over-secure the electoral support they already have.
+Analytically, the argument proposes a shift from gains to a one focused on losses: while parties like having a larger supporter base, losing voters hurts more than winning voters pleases, putting heavy pressures to invest in vote buying, especially in favorable electoral contexts.
 In fact, we find that the literature provides some empirical support for this argument.
-For instance, González-Ocantos, Jonge, et al. (2012, pp. 205–206), who fielded a list experiment in Nicaragua for the 2008 elections, find that while the incumbent party enjoyed 40% of the electoral support, 24% of registered voters were offered a clientelist gift in an election that “[was] not heavily contested.”
+For instance, González-Ocantos, Jonge, et al. (2012, pp. 205–206), who fielded a list experiment in Nicaragua for the 2008 elections, find that while the incumbent party enjoyed the support of 40% of the electorate, 24% of registered voters were offered a clientelist gift in an election that “[was] not heavily contested.”
 Why would a party buy such a massive number of votes in a safe and uncontested election?
 Are parties purposely wasting their resources?
 Our argument sheds light onto these questions by asserting that parties in the domain of gains find unbearable the idea of potentially losing the massive electoral support they already have.
-By exploring the concepts of “endowment effect” (Kahneman, Knetsch, and Thaler 1990) and “loss aversion” (Kahneman, Knetsch, and Thaler 1991), this paper explains that parties will buy more votes when winning an election because prospective losses are weighted substantially more than commensurate gains (i.e. risk aversion respect to losing electoral support parties already have).4 Thus, in scenarios like these, parties take the risky gamble (i.e. vote buying) because it seems safer than the potential costs of losing current electoral endowments.
+By exploring the concepts of the “endowment effect” (Kahneman, Knetsch, & Thaler, 1990) and “loss aversion” (Kahneman, Knetsch, & Thaler, 1991), this paper explains that parties will buy more votes when winning an election because prospective losses are weighted substantially more than commensurate gains (i.e., risk aversion with respect to losing electoral support parties already have).4 Thus, in scenarios like these, parties take the risky gamble (i.e., vote buying) because it seems safer than the potential costs of losing current electoral endowments.